nicholaskim6/personal-website/app/data/writings/Artificial_Elongation_of_Childhood.md

 how it treats childhood and adolescence.
 There's a lengthy path that's been laid out for children to go through before they are considered, treated as, and given the responsibility associated with adults, but is this path intrinsic and neccessary, or did we come to establish it in an efficient, arbitrary way?
-My sense leans towards the latter.
-I don't consider myself to have rigorously argued or thought this through, so take my statements/tentative opinions on this with reasonable hesitation.
+I don't consider myself to have thought through this extremely meticulously, so I hesitate to make any strong claims, but with that being said, my tentative thoughts seem to point towards some genuine potential in the idea.
 <br><br>
 There's a lot of things to look at that point to children/adolescents being able to take on much more than we generally tend to give them.
 Anecdotally, I know